samueltuoyo15/Redis-Clone-Mvp/README.md

     `air` will automatically restart the server on code changes.

 ### Environment Variables
-No environment variables are currently required to run the GoRedis Clone MVP server, as the listening port is hardcoded to `6378`.
+No environment variables are currently required to run the Sams Kv-Store TCP Server MVP server, as the listening port is hardcoded to `6378`.

 ## Usage
 Once the server is running, you can interact with it using a simple TCP client like `netcat` or a Redis client that supports the RESP protocol.